Arnvig/MudEmojiPicker/README.md

 # MudEmojiPicker

-For some reason MudDisplay do not work, the rest works...
+For some reason MudDialog do not work, the rest works...

 It use Mudblazor, Twemoji.